Excitement and art in Nerja Spain

-Stretching for more than 5km, the netherworld wonder can be accessed by easy wooden stairs and walkways which lead around the caves on a well indicated path.
+Stretching for more than 5 kilometres, the netherworld wonder can be accessed by easy wooden stairs and walkways which lead around the caves on a well-indicated path.

 Only a small part is open to the public, the rest still being excavated and explored by scientists.

-Other galleries are called ‘The organ’, and ‘The Fantasy’.
+Other galleries are called ‘The organ’ and ‘The Fantasy’.
 Some prehistoric finds are displayed in showcases along the walls of the entry gallery.

-Back on the surface and after taking a peek from a rather windy Balcony of Europe at the waves crashing into the rocks below and over the Mediterranean, it’s time to meander through the rather picturesque side streets of Nerja.
+Back on the surface and after taking a peek from a somewhat windy Balcony of Europe at the waves crashing into the rocks below and over the Mediterranean, it’s time to meander through the rather picturesque side streets of Nerja.

 The Spanish fan

-Rounding a corner another discovery awaits: a new boutique cum craft shop specializing in one item only: the fan, a fashion accessory no elegant Spanish lady will ever be seen without.
+Rounding a corner, another discovery awaits a new boutique cum craft shop specializing in one item only: the fan, a fashion accessory no elegant Spanish lady will ever be seen without.